oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-074 warning: "cannot save counts beyond %ds"
 Saving of per second counts for seconds beyond the value shown is suppressed.
+This is mostly a result of database activity taking much longer than expected, causing procedures to finish much after the expected time given via the -Z option or the default of 2 hours.

 ### RWL-075 critical error: "out of space for code (%d) - rerun with -C option"
 The fixed array for storing your declared procedures and functions has been